End of an era.

 The only staff member

 I wrote, created, and distributed marketing information, such as the annual program.
 We figured out how to create an electronic format this year.
 In 2009, I merged my two worlds when I asked Dawn Bugni, a fellow career professional to help proof my sponsorship copy.
-I then hired her to copywrite and edit the articles for the book.
+I then hired her as a copywriter to edit the articles for the book.

 Met people from all over the world